Franz von Stuck: Life and career

 Born at Tettenweis near Passau, Stuck displayed an affinity for drawing and caricature from an early age.
 To begin his artistic education he relocated in 1878 to Munich, where he would settle for life.
 From 1881 to 1885 Stuck attended the Munich Academy.

 He first became well known by cartoons for Fliegende Blätter, and vignette designs for programmes and book decoration.
 In 1889 he exhibited his first paintings at the Munich Glass Palace, winning a gold medal for The Guardian of Paradise.

 In 1892 Stuck co-founded the Munich Secession, and also executed his first sculpture, Athlete.
 The next year he won further acclaim with the critical and public success of what is now his best known work, the painting The Sin.
 Also during 1893, Stuck was awarded a gold medal for painting at the World's Columbian Exposition in Chicago, and was appointed to a royal professorship.
 In 1895, he began teaching painting at the Munich Academy.

 In 1897 Stuck married an American widow, Mary Lindpainter, and began work designing his own residence and studio, the Villa Stuck.
 His designs for the villa included everything from layout to interior decorations; for his furniture Stuck received another gold medal at the 1900 Paris World Exposition.

 Having attained a high public profile by this time, Stuck was ennobled on December 9, 1905, and would receive further public honours from around Europe during the remainder of his life.
 He continued to be well respected among young artists as professor at the Munich Academy, even after his artistic styles became unfashionable.
 His students over the years included Paul Klee, Hans Purrmann, Wassily Kandinsky, Alf Bayrle and Josef Albers.

 He was a member of the International Society of Sculptors, Painters and Gravers.
 His work was also part of the sculpture event in the art competition at the 1928 Summer Olympics.

 Franz von Stuck died on August 30, 1928, in Munich; his funeral address memorialized him as "the last prince of art of Munich's great days".
 He is buried in the Munich Waldfriedhof next to his wife Mary.

 Style

 Stuck's subject matter was primarily from mythology, inspired by the work of Arnold Böcklin.
 Large forms dominate most of his paintings and indicate his proclivities for sculpture.
 His seductive female nudes are a prime example of popular Symbolist content.
 Stuck paid much attention to the frames for his paintings and generally designed them himself with such careful use of panels, gilt carving and inscriptions that the frames must be considered as an integral part of the overall piece.

-Ritter von Stuck's Kämpfende Amazone (Fighting Amazon), created in 1897, graced Hermann Göring's Carinhall.
+Stuck's Kämpfende Amazone (Fighting Amazon), created in 1897, graced Hermann Göring's Carinhall.